nanvel/blog/pages/books.md

 - Innovation Thinking Methods by Osama A. Hashmi
 - The Startup Checklist: 25 Steps to a Scalable, High-Growth Business by David S. Rose
 - Thailand: 99 Travel Tips by The Blether
+- Japan: the ultimate Japan travel guide by a traveler for a traveler

 ## In progress